smithy-lang/smithy-rs/design/src/docs/pokemon_service.md

 ## The Pokémon Service

 This is an overview of the Pokémon service.
-It describes:
+It introduces:
 * How a smithy-rs customer uses the vanilla SDK and writes their business logic
 * What the runtime is and how code is generated
 * The folder structure of the project